Week 3: RNAseq

 Most of our bioinformatics experiments will involve relatively large files and expensive operations.
 Even relatively small RNAseq experiments will still involve aligning tens of millions of reads to genomes that are many megabases long.
 Now that we are working with these larger files, we should not and in some cases, will not, be able to run these tasks locally on the same node that our VSCode session is running.

-We will switch now to running our jobs on the cluster utilizing the qsub utility for queueing jobs to run on compute nodes.
+We will switch now to running our jobs on the cluster utilizing the qsub utility for queuing jobs to run on compute nodes.
 This will enable us to both request nodes that have faster processors / more RAM and to easily parallelize our tasks that can run simultaneously.

 nextflow run main.nf -profile singularity,cluster